Flexible Bayesian Nonlinear Model Configuration: Extensions of BGNLM

 In contrast to the three strategies described in Section~\ref{sec:feature}, the feature generation is now fully integrated into the MCMC algorithm.
 When a new projection feature $F_j(\bm x,\bm \alpha_j)$ is generated, both outer parameters $\bm\alpha^{out}_j$ and the nested parameters $\bm\alpha^{in}_j$ are drawn from the prior distributions.
 There are no restrictions on the nonlinear transformations $g_j(\cdot)$, though the link function $h(\cdot)$ needs to be differentiable.

 This strategy is flexible and formally the most appropriate from a Bayesian perspective.
-The joint space of models and parameters is, at least in principle, systematically explored, but this is computationally extremely demanding in practise.
+The joint space of models and parameters is, at least in principle, systematically explored, but this is computationally extremely demanding in practice.
 The joint space of models and parameters now becomes even more complex with many potential local optima of the posterior distribution.
 Hence convergence typically requires a huge number of iterations.
 This might be improved by drawing around the modes obtained by the previously suggested strategies, but developing and implementing this idea is a topic of further research.
-The current implementation of the fully Bayesian approach is not of much practical use, but it is an important methodological contribution which points towards the future potential of BGNLM.
+The current implementation of the fully Bayesian approach is only of practical use in very low-dimensional settings, but it is also an important methodological contribution which points towards the future potential of BGNLM.

 The marginal likelihood under the fully Bayesian strategy becomes significantly more complicated:

 where $\mathfrak{A}_\M$ is the parameter space for $\bm\alpha$ under model $\M$.
 It can be approximated using sampling via